etcusic/app-with-mti/README.md

 - rails s
 - (to initialize the seed data, type in 'rake db:seed' into your console)

-(this application was created and run on a Mac)

 Assuming everything installs and runs correctly, copy and paste http://localhost:3000 into your browser's address bar, which should take you to the landing page.
 From there, click on either "Create Profile" or "Log in with Facebook" to get started as a tutor or a student!

 License: https://github.com/etcusic/app-with-mti/blob/master/LICENSE.md